River Falls (Clarksville, Indiana)

 River Falls is a shopping center in Clarksville, Indiana, on Lewis and Clark Parkway (formerly State Road 131).
 From its opening in 1990 as River Falls Mall until 2006, it was an enclosed mall, with 762000 sqft of gross leasable area.
 It originally comprised multiple entertainment venues and retail.
-After losing the majority of its tenants, River Falls was redeveloped in 2006 as a power center, comprising Dick's Sporting Goods, Old Time Pottery, Jo-Ann Fabrics, and Bass Pro Shops.
+After losing the majority of its tenants, River Falls was redeveloped in 2006 as a power center, comprising Dick's Sporting Goods, Old Time Pottery, Jo-Ann Fabrics, Gabe's Department Store, and Bass Pro Shops.